pedrosfaria2/fastapi_initializr/README.md

   make run-compose
   ```

-Open your web browser and visit `http://localhost:8000/docs` to access the FastAPI Initializr Swagger.
+Open your web browser and visit `http://localhost:8001/docs` to access the FastAPI Initializr Swagger.

-### Other Commands

-The `Makefile` provides additional commands for various tasks:

-- `make test`: Run tests
-- `make test-coverage`: Run tests and generate coverage report
-- `make clean`: Clean the project

-Refer to the `Makefile` for more details on each command.

 ### Generating a Project

-1. Access the API at `/generator/create` endpoint
+1. Access the API at `/generator/create` endpoint.
-2. Provide a minimal configuration:
+2. Provide a configuration payload.
+Example:
    ```json
    {
      "project_name": "my_fastapi_app",